anair-it/kubernetes-ansible/README.md

 # Kubernetes Ansible Playbook

-Build a Kubernetes cluster on Ubunti 18.04(bionic) using Ansible
+Provision a Kubernetes cluster on Ubuntu 18.04(bionic) using Ansible playbook.

 # Pre-requisites
 - Only run on Linux based host OS.
 Ansible needs Linux.